 Sclerotherapy, injecting an irritant chemical into the vein, is excellent for small veins (spider veins) as a cosmetic procedure.
 This comfortable procedure is done in our office and one session takes about 45 minutes.
 Sclerotherapy can be done on cosmetic spider veins alone, or after endovenous ablation on varicose and their remaining spider veins.

-Sometimes varicose vein treatment calls for a deeper version of sclerotherapy performed with ultrasound guidance to reach veins that are between a deeper varicose vein and a superficial spider vein.
+Sometimes varicose vein treatments call for a deeper version of sclerotherapy performed with ultrasound guidance to reach veins that are between a deeper varicose vein and a superficial spider vein.
 This is called ultrasound-guided sclerotherapy.
 Injections of simple cosmetic veins are called sclerotherapy.
 Spider veins respond beautifully to this treatment.
 Matted veins also respond well to sclerotherapy.

 Patients often require several sclerotherapy treatments to completely clear an area.
-Sclerotherapy alone should not be used for refluxing saphenous veins, because the source of disease is not eliminated.
-But for veins on the surface of the leg, sclerotherapy is excellent treatment.
+Sclerotherapy alone should not be used for re-fluxing saphenous veins, because the source of disease is not eliminated.
+But for veins on the surface of the leg, sclerotherapy is an excellent treatment.

-Dr. Wright’s vein treatment results are undeniable, check out his before and after pictures.
+Dr. Wright’s varicose vein treatment results are undeniable, check out his before and after pictures.